salirafi/jakarta_heat_risk_app/README.md

 If the user wants to run [fetch_boundary_data.py](src/fetch_boundary_data.py), make sure they have downloaded the required .gdb file from [here](https://geoservices.big.go.id/portal/apps/webappviewer/index.html?id=cb58db080712468cb4bfd408dbde3d70).

 ⚠️ **IMPORTANT!** ⚠️  This app is a personal project, so the code might not be optimized to smoother user's experience (preparation of table data for visualization is done within the pandas framework, not pre-computed in SQL).
 For first time loading, the web might take a few seconds.

+## Content

+This project depends heavily on [pandas](https://pandas.pydata.org/), with data managed in [SQLite](https://sqlite.org/) environment.
+Though, no SQLite broswer needs to be installed since all interface is done with Python.

+[fetch](fetch) contains source code for fetching BMKG data ([fetch_weather_data.py](fetch/fetch_weather_data.py)), retrieving region code from [public API](https://wilayah.id/api) ([build_jakarta_preference.py](fetch/build_jakarta_preference.py)), and reading the boundary polygons from RBI data provided by Badan Informasi Geospasial ([fetch_boundary_data.py](fetch/fetch_boundary_data.py)).
+The first and last file create SQLite tables with names `ward_weather_table` and `ward_boundary_table`, respectively, whilst the region code is saved as `jakarta_preference.csv`.
+Note that the only time-dependent data in this repository is the BMKG weather data, so the boundary polygon and region code will always be valid.

+[tables](tables) contains SQLite table for boundary polygon and weather data in `heat_risk.db`.
+The weather data time coverage spans from March 11 2026 20:00 WIB to March 13 2026 20:00 WIB.
+User can update, or more precisely append, this data by simply running [fetch_weather_data.py](fetch/fetch_weather_data.py) which will append the table with weather data from the user's current time to three days in the future.
+If there is overlap, the code will replace the old rows (with the same region code and time stamp).
+Each run will take up about 4 minutes due to polite delay of 1.01 seconds for each of 261 wards in Jakarta to respect BMKG request limit of 60 requests / minute / IP.
+The file also contains `create_db.py` to create a SQLite database named `heat_risk.db`.

+[src](src) contains the source code for creating the web app, making use of [Shiny for Python](https://shiny.posit.co/py/).

+The parent folder contains [app.py](app.py), script to run the web app.

 ## Author's Remarks